configit-open-source/csmerge/README.md

 ### Step 2 : Set attributes for packages.config and project files

 ```
-csmerge --configure-gitattrib <path to a config file>
+csmerge --configure-gitattrib <path to a git attribute file>
 ```

 This will add the following to the indicated .gitattributes file: